[Editor’s note: This story was previously published in April 2019. It has since been updated and republished.]

 Teva Pharmaceutical (TEVA)

-Teva Pharmaceutical (NYSE:TEVA) isn’t having a great year, down just about 7%.
+Teva Pharmaceutical (NYSE:TEVA) isn’t having a great year, down more than 57%.

 While pressure has persisted on generic drugs, but it won’t last forever.